bldl/array-grouping-impl-tutorial/README.md

 # For teachers

 This tutorial can be taught as a university course.
+More details coming soon.

 # Authors